Orthognathic (Jaw) Surgery InstructionsBACK

 Take your medications as instructed.
 You will be receiving an antibiotic to reduce your chances of infection.
 A steroid may be given to reduce inflammation and swelling.
 Ibuprofen or a similar NSAID will reduce discomfort and inflammation.
 Norco® (hydrocodone with Tylenol®) or a similar narcotic analgesic will reduce pain and discomfort.
 Sudafed® or a similar decongestant will help you breathe through your nose easier.
 Saline nasal spray will keep your nasal passages moist.
 Chlorhexidine gluconate or a similar disinfectant mouth rinse will help keep your mouth clean and reduce the chances of infection.
 Most patients prefer liquid medications.
 You may request pill form.

-Keep any dressings around the face intact until Drs.
-Bryan or Goodson sees you the next morning.
-Your steroid, NSAID, and pain medication will all help to decrease swelling.
+Keep any dressings around the face intact until Dr. Bryan or Dr. Goodson sees you the next morning.
+Your steroid, NSAID, and pain medications will all help to decrease swelling.

 - Take in as much fluid as is tolerable while awake to prevent dehydration.
 A full glass of water (8 oz.) every 3 hours if an IV is not running (= 64 oz./day = 1/2 gallon/day = 2 liters/day).